openstreetmap/osmdbt/man/osmdbt-fake-log.md

 # OPTIONS

 -t, \--timestamp=TIMESTAMP
-:   All changes after this point in time will be reported in the log (required).
+:   All changes at or after this point in time will be reported in the log
+    (required).

+-l, \--log=FILE
+:   Remove all entries found in the specified log file.
+Can be used multiple
+    times (optional).

 @MAN_COMMON_OPTIONS@